puppetlabs/puppet-docs/source/puppet/4.9/install_windows.markdown

 * 64-bit versions of Windows can use `puppet-agent-<VERSION>-x64.msi` (recommended) or `puppet-agent-<VERSION>-x86.msi`.
 * 32-bit versions of Windows _must_ use `puppet-agent-<VERSION>-x86.msi`.

 >**Note:** Running 32-bit versions of Windows on 64-bit versions of Puppet is now deprecated.

 These packages bundle all of Puppet's prerequisites, so you don't need to download anything else.

 The list of Windows packages might include release candidates, whose filenames have something like `-rc1` after the version number.
 Use these only if you want to test upcoming Puppet versions.

 >**Note:** As of January 2016, Puppet dual-signs `puppet-agent` packages.
-You may see a warning from your browser saying the signature is corrupt or invalid.
+You might see a warning from your browser saying the signature is corrupt or invalid.
 >
 > ![invalid or corrupt](./images/windows_invalid_signature.jpg)
 >